- What is What's Next?

 I want to print the report - what are my options?

 Simply click on ‘print whole report’, or you can print individual sectors.

 I want to view some older issues - how do I do this?

 The full issue archive can be found in the menu on the left hand side of the page.

 How do I conduct a search?

-Once you've logged in you'll see a search button at the top of the menu bar on the left-hand side.
+Again, look at the menu bar on the left-hand side of the page.
 You can search by key word, phrase or theme.
-Again this function is only available to company or service package subscribers.
+This function is only available to paying subscribers.